 Cut the squash in half and scoop out the insides with the seeds and stringy stuff.
 Put the squash cut sides down on a high sided baking tray and fill the tray with ½ an inch of water.

-Remove from the oven and let the squash cool.
+Remove from the oven and let the squash cool (keep the oven on).
 Scoop out the fleshy bits with a spoon puree in a food processor or blender until smooth.
 Set aside 1 cup of the puree for the bread.

 In a medium size bowl, blend together 1 cup of the squash puree, sugar, the oil, and the eggs.